 Elite interviewed Silje Vallestad, the founder of bSafe, on how she came about the idea and some of the features it offers.

+The bSafe is an app that offers people the security of never having to walk alone again.
+What are some ways in which the app provides this?
 Walking alone at night or even during the day through a deserted area like a park or parking lot can be frightening. bSafe gives users peace of mind with the ability to trigger an SOS alarm in case something happens and immediately notify a safety network of selected friends and family, also known as guardians.

+If a dangerous situation arises, you simply trigger the SOS alarm, which activates a siren and sends a text to all your selected guardians with your GPS position and a video of what’s occurring in real time.
+Was there a certain scenerio or event that occurred in your life that sparked the idea for bSafe?
 Like many women, I am worried when walking home alone at night, and I know my female friends are also nervous walking home from parties or the office.
 I was inspired to create bSafe because of a desire for better safety through instant connection.

 Another key feature is the Fake Call function, which can help users escape awkward or uncomfortable situations or enable them to pretend that they are talking to someone while walking alone.
 Fake Call was developed for two reasons: the first is to reassure users who are alarmed by someone walking behind them.
 With Fake Call, you can trigger your phone to ring as a signal that you are not alone.